TheBalikis/FirstEdge-Bank-Customer-Churn-Analysis/README.md

 A total of 18 DAX measures were created and organized into five display folders to improve model organization, readability, and maintainability.

 ### 1. Core Metrics

+To drive the analytical deep-dive into customer retention, the following core DAX measures were built directly into the data model to ensure dynamic, real-time calculations across all dashboard visuals:

 | Measure Name | DAX Formula | Description / Business Logic |
 | :--- | :--- | :--- |
 | **Total Customers** | `Total Customers = COUNTROWS('Dim_Customer')` | Calculates the total size of the customer base. |